praihan/LaseRun/README.md

         called 'node_modules'.
     </li>
     <li>
         Run http-server from the same directory.
-So on Windows run 'call ./node_modules/.bin/http-server -p <PORT> ./site'.
+So on Windows run 'call ./node_modules/.bin/http-server -p $PORT ./site'.
-        Replace '<PORT>' with whatever port you want, for example 8000.
+        Replace '$PORT' with whatever port you want, for example 8000.
 So an example would be 'call ./node_modules/.bin/http-server -p 8000 ./site'.
     </li>
     <li>
-        Open your web browser and go to 'localhost:<PORT>/build/release' where '<PORT>' is the port you used.
-If you did not build, you can also just do 'localhost:<PORT>'.
+        Open your web browser and go to 'localhost:$PORT/build/release' where '$PORT' is the port you used.
+If you did not build, you can also just do 'localhost:$PORT'.
 This will open the original source which is easier to debug.
     </li>
 </ul>